What About the Mess?

 For water play especially, don't use more than you are willing to clean up.
 If you can only handle wiping up a cup of water, then only give your toddler a cup’s worth of water to play in.
 Before you place dried foods or water in front of your toddler, for sensory play, expect the entire contents to be dumped.
 With that expectation you can then decide the amount you feel comfortable letting them play with.
 Based on how much you're willing to clean up.

 Start small, as your child grows they'll be able to help with more and more clean up.
 The 1 year old who you let wipe a rag towel all over the floor, barely soaking up any water, will quickly grow into a 3 year old who can clean the floor on their own.

 Keep extra rag towels, baby wipes and dust pans on hand for messy activities.
 If you have 6 cups of water in a bin for washing toy animals and cars, make sure you have enough towels nearby to wipe 6 cups of water off of the floor.

 If the weather is nice, try these things outside, however in my experience we’re usually doing these types of things on rainy days.
 In which case it’s best to have a few old bath towels on the floor for easier clean up.

 Sometimes it’s ok to completely abandon an idea if it did not turn out how you thought it would.
 Try again with something simpler next time.

-If you have a stool or learning tower that your child is comfortable standing on, set up car washes at the sink.
+If you have a stool or learning towe4df45r that your child is comfortable standing on, set up car washes at the sink.
 This makes for easy clean up as all you have to do is drain the sink when playtime is over.
 Add a little dish soap for bubbles and a sponge or brush for scrubbing.